New York State Division of Military and Naval Affairs: New York Guard

 The state defense force of New York is the New York Guard, a military entity authorized by both the State Code of New York and executive order.
 The New York Guard is the state's authorized militia and assumes the state mission of the New York National Guard in the event the Guard is mobilized.
 The New York Guard comprises a large number of retired active and reserve military personnel and selected professionals who volunteer their time and talents in further service to their state.

+NY had an active organization called the NY State Reserve Defense Force (defunct in 2011), led by a retired US Army Brigadier General, that operated similar to the NY Guard and performed funeral honor guard, disaster response, volunteer event security services, operated a year-round 500 bed homeless shelter, and performed other duties between 2003 and 2011, until it ceased operations due to the inability to obtain state/federal/grant funding and legislative recognition.
+The NY SRDF performed honor guard services at more than 80 funerals, responded to more than 30 local disasters/incidents, and provided event security services at more than 125 events.
+The NY SRDF was made up of licensed security guards, military veterans, volunteer fire/EMS personnel, doctors, chefs, and other professionals who sought to serve their local communities.
+Members wore a navy-blue mess dress uniform with gold buttons and trouser stripes for formal occasions, a similar navy-blue class A dress uniform for funerals, and grey tactical uniforms for disaster response and event security services.
+The NY SRDF had over 250 members before it ceased operations.

 New York Naval Militia

 The New York Naval Militia is the naval militia of New York, and serves as the naval equivalent of the National Guard.
 As a federally-recognized naval militia, 95% of members of the naval militia must also be members of the United States Navy Reserve or the United States Marine Corps Reserve.
 Since 1997, New York has allowed members of the United States Coast Guard Reserve to join the naval militia as well.